Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

-2. We test to see if a list does not contain an Item or value with Does Not Contain assert.
+2. We test to see if a list does not contain an Item or value with `.Should().NotContain()` which takes a string as demonstrated below.

 ```C#
         [Fact]